MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/france/e-invoicing-fr-get-started.md

 ### Prerequisites

 - The primary address of the legal entity must be in France.
+- The following features must be enabled in Feature management:
+    - **Electronic invoicing integration**
+    - **E-Invoicing service workspace designer**
-- The following Feature management key must be enabled: **(France) Electronic invoicing integration with Chorus Pro**.
+    - **(France) Electronic invoicing integration with Chorus Pro**.

 > [!NOTE]
-> If you want to be able to track the status of submitted documents in Chorus Pro, you must enable two features in the **Feature management** workspace: **Extended document identification in submission log** and **Execute update actions for submitted documents**.
+> If you want to be able to track the status of submitted documents in Chorus Pro, you must enable two additional features in the **Feature management** workspace: **Extended document identification in submission log** and **Execute update actions for submitted documents**.

 ### Configure legal entity data